mswhitby/WHSTechNotes/journal.md

 - Send your email to the staff member from your school account.
 - **BCC** me at dwhitby@judsonisd.org so I know you completed the assignment.

+### Peer Review:
+Before sending your email, ask a classmate to read it and give you feedback.
+A second pair of eyes can help you catch spelling, grammar, or tone issues you might miss.
+Be sure to return the favor and review a peer’s email, too!
+I have a checklist for you to use for peer review.

 ## Model Email Example

 > **Subject:** Thank You for Your Support and Accountability